 WHEN LIFE BECOMES A STORY 8 benefits of telling Personal Stories

-Nowadays there are lots of opportuities to tell stories, and not just the traditional ones.
-Go to The Dublin Story Slam, they meet once a month, they're dedicated to featuring personal stories.
+Nowadays there are lots of opportunities to tell stories, and not just the traditional ones.
+If you're interested, go and hear a few stories first.
+Go to The Dublin Story Slam, they meet once a month, they feature personal stories.
 That means stories from your own life.
-Things that have actually hapened to you,not to your Mammy, or your Granny, or your Aunty Bridie, to you.
+Things that have actually happened to you, not to your Mammy, or your Granny, or your Aunty Bridie, to you.

-Most of us have told stories to our families and friends.
-In the pub, or over a meal we've regaled them with tales from our lives.
+Most of us have regaled our families and friends with tales from our lives.
 But, standing in front of an audience that has paid money to hear you is a different kettle of fish.
-It can be scary but it's also exciting.
-And, when you've done it once, you'll want to do it again!
+Scary but exciting.
+Do it once, you'll want to do it again!

 ADVANTAGES IN TELLING PERSONAL STORIES

-• They are easier to tell than fictional stories - because you've lived them
+They are easier to tell than traditional stories - because you've lived them

-• They are easier to remember - beause you have lived them
+They are easier to remember - because you have lived them

-However, if you really want to stand up in front of people who have left their warm homes and come out to pay money to hear personal stories well... perparation, preparation and perparation is the key to success.
+However, if you really want to stand up in front of people who have left their warm homes and come out and hear your stories well... preparation, preparation and preparation is the key to success.

 More about preparation to come.